-Employees involved in an accident while on Library business must promptly report the incident to his/her department head, who shall report it to the Library Director.
+Employees involved in an accident while on City business must promptly report the incident to his/her department head, who shall report it to the City Attorney.

-Employees who are required to maintain a driver's license, including those with endorsements, as a requirement of his/her position, are not guaranteed continued employment if he/she loses such license and/or endorsements.
+Employees who are required to maintain a driver's license, including those with endorsements, as a requirement of his/her position, are not guaranteed continued employment if he/she losses such license and/or endorsements.

-ARTICLE IX

-PAID TIME OFF
+ARTICLE IX: PAID TIME OFF

 Section 1.
-Vacation Time Off.
-Eligible employees will be provided annually with personal time off while meeting the operational needs of the Library according to the appropriate schedule below.
+Personal Time Off.
+Eligible employees will be provided annually with personal time off while meeting the operational needs of the City according to the appropriate schedule below.
 Personal time off will accrue and become available on a pro-rata basis each payroll cycle.
 All time off requests must have prior approval from the employee's direct supervisor.
+Part-time employees will accrue personal time off on a pro-rata basis.